gadi-n/enablon/README.md

 * test_negative.py: Negative test cases.
 * conftest.py: Includes fixtures for test usage.
 * utils.py: Houses utility functions for testing purposes.
+* elements.yaml: This YAML file includes the locators for web elements that are frequently utilized across the project.

 Installation and Test Execution: